rubys/bootstrap/bylaws.md

 ### Section 4.5 - Resignation and Removal

-Any Director may resign at any time upon notice to the JS Foundation in writing or by electronic transmission at the principal place of business of the JS Foundation or to the President or Secretary.
+Any Director may resign at any time upon notice to the $FOUNDATION in writing or by electronic transmission at the principal place of business of the $FOUNDATION or to the President or Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
 Any Director who was appointed by a Member under Section 4.3(a) may be removed by that Member at any time, and for any reason, or for no reason.
 Any or all of the Directors who were elected by a class of Members voting as a class or by the Board may be removed by a majority vote of such class of Members or the Board, respectively.
-Unless otherwise specified by law or the Certificate of Incorporation, any Director may be removed by a majority of the other Directors then in office for engaging in any conduct, either within or without the JS Foundation, that is contrary to the interests of the JS Foundation or to the advancement of the JS Foundation’s business or industry goals;
+Unless otherwise specified by law or the Certificate of Incorporation, any Director may be removed by a majority of the other Directors then in office for engaging in any conduct, either within or without the $FOUNDATION, that is contrary to the interests of the $FOUNDATION or to the advancement of the $FOUNDATION's business or industry goals;
-provided, however, that the Member or class of Members that appointed and elected or nominated and elected (as the case may be) such removed Director shall be entitled to appoint and elect or nominate and elect (as the case may be) a replacement for such removed Director to serve for the balance of such removed Director’s term.
+provided, however, that the Member or class of Members that appointed and elected or nominated and elected (as the case may be) such removed Director shall be entitled to appoint and elect or nominate and elect (as the case may be) a replacement for such removed Director to serve for the balance of such removed Director's term.
 The TAC Director shall automatically cease to be a Director at such time as he or she ceases for any reason to be the Chair of the TAC.

 ### Section 4.6 - Vacancies